bluenote-1577/phase-doc/docs/source/usage.rst

     6:2217  0       0:28
     7:2220  0       0:29

 The lines after the header are of the form ``snp_number:base    consensus_allele    NA_or_allele_and_support``.
 The first two columns are straightforward.
 The third column indicates how strongly each allele is supported.
 For example, SNP 2 has only 1 read supporting the 1 allele.
-SNP 3 has 1 read supporting the 0 allele ``(0:1)`` and it has 2 reads supporting the 1 allele ``(1:2)``, hence why the conensus is 1 for SNP 3.
+SNP 3 has 1 read supporting the 0 allele ``(0:1)`` and it has 2 reads supporting the 1 allele ``(1:2)``, hence why the consensus is 1 for SNP 3.

 .. _contig_ploidy_info: